dailymp/opensouthcode2019/react-auth0-4/README.md

 # Quick Start

-1. Configure your .env to look like this:
+1. First you need to create an api in your Auth0 dashboard to get the audience identifier 1.1.
+Configure your .env to look like this:

 ```
 REACT_APP_AUTH0_DOMAIN=frontend-security.eu.auth0.com
 REACT_APP_AUTH0_CLIENT_ID=89NOZEEMoyFS5ToONniZgApbtVPrlkTA
 REACT_APP_AUTH0_CALLBACK_URL=http://localhost:3000/callback
 // This need to be defined on Auth0 dashboard  on Api sections, the audience is the identifier.
 REACT_APP_AUTH0_AUDIENCE=https://frontend-security.eu.auth0.com/api/v2/
 REACT_APP_API_URL=http://localhost:3001

 ```